-After irradiation at 1200° C the mean size of both the loops and the voids has been increased.
-At the same time the density of the dislocation loops has decreased nearly by two orders of magnitude compared to that at 600 °C. The mean loop size has increased by a factor of three (from 1.15 nm at T{irr} =600°C to 3.81 nm).
-The voids and the loops present a homogeneous spatial distribution.
+After the irradiation at 1200°C, both mean size of loops and voids has grown.
+At the same time, the density of the dislocation loops decreased nearly by two orders of magnitude (compared to that determined at 600 °C) going down to 7×10^{20} m-3, see an example of the appearance of the loops in Fig.1c.
+The mean loop size has increased by a factor of three (3.81 nm vs. 1.15 nm at T{irr}=600°C).
+The voids and (much less numerous) loops were seen to have homogeneous spatial distribution.
 The large voids have well pronounced faceted shapes as shown in Fig.1f.